dogukanakkaya/permahistory/README.md

 - [ ] Pagination for history.
 - [ ] Bundling or grouping writings.
 - [ ] Writing testaments.
+- [ ] Search, Like and Save feature.
 - [ ] Uploading certificates and other important documents that people have.
 - [ ] Paying transaction fees with different coins or tokens (ETH, LINK etc.) that can be swappable to AR, or maybe without swapping.
 (If it's possible)